huangwei-pku/huangwei-pku.github.io/research.md

 **Beyond Nature and Nurture: The Impact of Maternal Education on Child Health,** with Xiaoyan Lei, Guangjun Shen, and Ang Sun, 2nd round Revise & Resubmit, *Journal of Human Resources*.

 **Social Norms and the Impact of Early Life Events on Gender Inequality.** with Albert Park and Wei Luo, Revise & Resubmit, *Journal of Human Resources*.

-**Early Childhood Exposure to Health Insurance and Adolescent Outcomes: Evidence from Rural China.** with Hong Liu, Revise & Resubmit, *Journal of Development Economics*.

 **Understanding the Effects of Education on Health: Evidence from China.** with Chuanchuan Zhang, Reject & Resubmit, *Journal of Health Economics*.